microsoft/atlas-design/site/src/components/image.md

 ## Usage

-Here is an example of a standard usage of label paired with an input.
 The default image class takes up the full width of its container.

 ```html
 <div class="image">